Ani Motion inserted. Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

 Step 2

-The Workflows
+The Journey

 The SQL tool was essential for keeping the context length manageable.
-SQL queries allowed most of the heavy lifting to happen inside the database, where calculations could run outside of the workflow.
-We created a dedicated SQL expert agent to generate and execute these queries based on the master agent’s requests.
+SQL queries allowed most of the heavy lifting to happen inside the database, where calculations could run outside the workflow.
+I created a dedicated SQL expert agent to generate and execute these queries based on the master agent’s requests.

 Step 3